PaRaD1SE98/harmonic-studio-hugo/content/portfolio/main-studio.md

 ---
 title: "主录音室"
+url: "resources/main-studio"
 date: 2019-12-23T20:56:42+06:00
-type: portfolio
+type: resources
-image: "images/projects/main-room.jpg"
+image: "images/resources/main-room.jpg"
 category: ["环境"]
-project_images: ["images/projects/project-details-image-one.jpg", "images/projects/project-details-image-two.jpg"]
+project_images: ["images/resources/project-details-image-one.jpg", "images/resources/project-details-image-two.jpg"]
 ---

 The “Seamless Watch” watch has all the features that users expect in a digital watch, and some unusual features.